Loading Events

 The Parsifal Project

-Ink Pot Arts Inc, in collaboration with Painted Space, is a multimedia community project that aspires towards a contemporary envisioning of the famous medieval legend, one that recontextualises the Parsifal legend for a modern multicultural audience.
+The Parsifal Project is a community project that aspires towards a contemporary envisioning of the famous medieval legend, one that recontextualises the Parsifal legend for a modern multicultural audience.

 What is it about?